-And today.
-Well, I always say that I have a special treat for you, but today I really, really do have a special treat for you – in the form of Miriam who works at TransferWise, which is obviously one of, probably the most well known fast growing companies, right now, particularly for British expats.
-Miriam's built up a career in Internal Communications and thriives and fast-paced environments.
-And there's a lot of information to share about her Internal Comms approach there as she also has a unique outlook on how we should be measuring Internal Comms and not just output, but also business outcome.
-So, well I'm going to stop bigging you up and let you introduce yourself!
+Jonathan Davies: Alright, welcome.
+We're back with another episode of the Internal Communications podcast and today...well, I always say that I have a special treat for you, but today I really, really do have a special treat for you – in the form of Miriam who works at TransferWise, which is obviously one of, probably the most well known fast growing companies, right now, particularly for British expats.
+Miriam's built up a career in Internal Communications and thrives and fast-paced environments.
+There's a lot of information to share about her Internal Comms approach there as she also has a unique outlook on how we should be measuring Internal Comms and not just output, but also business outcome.
+Well I'm going to stop bigging you up and let you introduce yourself!

 Miriam Boulia: Hi, I'm very happy to be here.
-So thank you for having me.
-So, yeah.
-Great, introduction!
+Thank you for having me.
+Great introduction!
 I'm Miriam.
 I work at Transferwise.
-I joined them in the middle of a pandemic. and so I've actually never set foot in the office.
+I joined them in the middle of a pandemic.
+I've actually never set foot in the office.
 I've been working from home.
 Which has kind of had its own challenges, but it's also given me a really good insight into how things work as I've kind of started, my role as more of an outsider looking in.

 Jonathan Davies: That’s pretty amazing.
-So first off Internal Communicators need to be really visible in their company.
-So, you're not physically visible.
+First off Internal Communicators need to be really visible in their company.
+You're not physically visible.
 What have you been doing to make yourself digitally visible?

-Miriam Boulia: So when I started.
-I had a look on our HR System and started to kind of get an understanding of the structure of the company and how different teams, where they sat and how they were run.
+Miriam Boulia: When I started I had a look on our HR System and started to kind of get an understanding of the structure of the company and how different teams, where they sat and how they were run.
 I started just reaching out to key stakeholders in the business to introduce myself and introduce the concept of Internal Communications as a starting point, because I'm the first person to do this role at TransferWise.
-So it was a part educational piece, part introduction, and also part exposure for me.
+It was a part educational piece, part introduction, and also part exposure for me.

 I got thrown in at the deep end.
 When I joined, I started working on one of the biggest Internal Communications projects we have within the the year.
 Which is our kind of all employee cohort called mission days.
 It's a twice, it's a twice year-event where we would fly, pre-COVID, all of our employees to three locations around the world.

 But obviously this time it was fully remote.
-And I was like I said, thrown in at the deep end.
+I was like I said, thrown in at the deep end.
 I was tasked with managing this project from an Internal Communications perspective.
-So the usual things of the logistics side of everything and, and managing the speakers and where they needed to be and what they needed to, produce for us, but also managing the messaging that they wanted to communicate to our employees to make sure it was aligned with our mission aligned with our strategy, that the product updates were concise, cohesive, that they were communicating in a very digestible manner as well.
+The usual things of the logistics side of everything, and managing the speakers and where they needed to be and what they needed to, produce for us, but also managing the messaging that they wanted to communicate to our employees to make sure it was aligned with our mission aligned with our strategy, that the product updates were concise, cohesive, that they were communicating in a very digestible manner as well.
 It was a bit of a culture shock for me as it was fully remote.
-I never managed anything.
-Yeah.
-Like that in a remote environment.
-I'd done stuff like that before, but it, yeah, it was always face to face and because I'd never met anyone face to face, it was super challenging to have to deliver feedback and direct people over zoom.
-And because of that in answer to your question, Jonathan, that gave me exposure as well within the business, because I was liaising with multiple key stakeholders.
+I never managed anything like that in a remote environment.
+I'd done stuff like that before, but it was always face to face and because I'd never met anyone face to face, it was super challenging to have to deliver feedback and direct people over Zoom.
+Because of that in answer to your question, Jonathan, that gave me exposure as well within the business, because I was liaising with multiple key stakeholders.
 Predominantly for the product team, which is super important for the Internal Comms function at TransferWise because the product directly links to our mission, which is what all of our employees work towards on a day-to-day basis.
 People really feel very connected to our mission, which is such a nice thing.
 I've never experienced that before working in a company and it's super positive.
 I'm really happy to be at TransferWise.
-That's

-Jonathan Davies: So I'm just imagining, I'm just.
-Putting myself in your position of starting completely a new and a new company.
-And then one of the first things you have to organize this, this massive company-wise remote event that you've never done anything like it before.
+Jonathan Davies: I'm just imagining, I'm just putting myself in your position of starting completely a new and a new company.
+Then one of the first things you have to organize this, this massive company-wise remote event that you've never done anything like it before.

-And to be fair, I think there are a lot of Internal Communicators that have never organized a big remote event before.
+To be fair, I think there are a lot of Internal Communicators that have never organized a big remote event before.
 Pre-COVID, we could do a lot of things offline.
-So I guess my number one question related to that is you had to liaise with a lot of key stakeholders.
+I guess my number one question related to that is you had to liaise with a lot of key stakeholders.
 Adjust your messaging.
 You had your own input, your own ideas, your own fresh, especially that fresh new energy that you want to bring into a company, but you have no relationships really to get those things across.
-So how did you help people tweak their message in a way that they would accept your tweaks?
+How did you help people tweak their message in a way that they would accept your tweaks?

-So it's not abnormal for someone in say customer services to give feedback to someone in the legal team.
-And again, I think it’s a very unique part of our culture.
+It's not abnormal for someone in say customer services to give feedback to someone in the legal team.
+Again, I think it’s a very unique part of our culture.
 It helps our teams kind of deliver towards the mission because you can always get input from anyone.
-And I think it's so easy when you're working on a project that you’re managing to get stuck into that, and just keep going in the direction that you think is best without kind of understanding or sense checking or hearing out from other people who might have some other good ideas, right?
-So this is really unique to TransferWise.
+I think it's so easy when you're working on a project that you’re managing to get stuck into that, and just keep going in the direction that you think is best without kind of understanding or sense checking or hearing out from other people who might have some other good ideas, right?
+This is really unique to TransferWise.
 It's something I've not experienced before.
 It helped with, as a new joiner in this remit to deliver feedback.

-[00:08:18] So there's that part, but there's also the stakeholder management element that I made sure I did prior to the feedback for our mission days.
+There's that part, but there's also the stakeholder management element that I made sure I did prior to the feedback for our mission days.
 I made sure that I reached out to the various presenters and speakers that were going to speak at the event, and just got to know them a little bit and set up 15 minute calls with them, just to kind of understand what they wanted to get out of mission days.
-So I could introduce myself and kind of present to them a little bit about my philosophy and, and my Internal-Comms way of working so that they could understand what the direction was.
+I could introduce myself and kind of present to them a little bit about my philosophy and my Internal-Comms way of working so that they could understand what the direction was.
 And also, see Internal Communications, i.e me, as a valuable service to help them land their messages for our audience who could then really relate to what we were doing in terms of mission progression.
-And understand what it was going to take to get there, how long potentially, and basically their role within that.
-So making people feel really connected.
-And I used that general explanation with everyone that I spoke to, to enable consistency and to really kind of make them understand how my feedback could be valuable to them.
-And in turn, just ensure that we were working towards our mission together and that's the key thing.
+Understand what it was going to take to get there, how long potentially, and basically their role within that.
+Making people feel really connected.
+I used that general explanation with everyone that I spoke to, to enable consistency and to really kind of make them understand how my feedback could be valuable to them.
+In turn, just ensure that we were working towards our mission together and that's the key thing.

 Jonathan Davies: Actually it's funny because I've recently been talking to a lot of Internal Communicators that want tips and starting their own Internal Comms podcasts.
-And, you know, from doing this podcast quite simply, one of the first things I always tell people is just have a call and get to know somebody first.
+From doing this podcast quite simply, one of the first things I always tell people is just have a call and get to know somebody first.

 However, I have a really interesting question.
 Well, I hope you find it interesting.
-When it came to TransferWise, because it's a really fast growing company in the tech space.
-They, at a certain point, decided “we need an internal communicator.”
+When it came to TransferWise, because it's a really fast-growing company in the tech space.
+They, at a certain point, decided “we need an Internal Communicator.”
 They didn't have that before you joined our first one.
-Why, why did they decide that they need an internal communicator?
+Why did they decide that they need an Internal Communicator?

-[Jonathan Davies: Awesome.
-So it really was about, we want to scale our culture as we grow.
+Jonathan Davies: Awesome.
+It really was about, we want to scale our culture as we grow.
 Basically we're growing, we're scaling the amount of people we have from the offices locations, all of that stuff.
 Our culture needs to be sustainable and go along with that.
 That's amazing.
-That's a very good business problem.
-I suppose, for an internal communicator to tackle
+That's a very good business problem, I suppose, for an Internal Communicator to tackle.

 Miriam Boulia: Well, that's a huge opportunity for me :)

 Jonathan Davies: I understand.
-So actually you mentioned, another thing that I hear so frequently, particularly in the tech industry and with other fast growing companies is, everybody loves Slack back, which we do too.
+Actually you mentioned, another thing that I hear so frequently, particularly in the tech industry and with other fast growing companies is, everybody loves Slack back, which we do too.
 I think it's a great tool for fast-paced messaging, essentially.